nasa/fmdtools/Glossary.rst

 		A table outlining the risks of hazardous :term:` scenario` s in terms of their rate, severity, and expected risk.
 By default, the :mod:`fmdtools.resultdisp.tabulate` module produces cost-based FMEAS, with the metrics of interest being :term:`rate`, :term:`cost`, and :term:`expected cost`, however these functions can be tailored to the metrics of interest.

 	Behavior Over Time
 		How a the states of a system unfold over time.
-Defined using :term:"behavior".
+Defined using :term:`behavior`.

 	Model History
 		A history of model states over a set of timesteps.
 Returned in fmdtools as a nested dictionary from methods in :mod:`fmdtools.faultsim.propagate`.